dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 In the above, [axios](https://github.com/mzabriskie/axios) is a module to simplify making http api requests (GET, POST, etc).
 We are wrapping it in a Promise so that using our module is really easy from our `index.js`.

-*However, there is a bit of a caveat here. `axios.get` is already returns a promise.
-The only reason we are wrapping it in another promise is to abstract out the response.data.items portion and to show how promises work.
-You could easily instead do `return axios.get(API_URL), {params})` and then in your app remember to use videos.data.items.*
+*⚠️ However, there is a bit of a caveat here. `axios.get` is already returns a promise.
+The **only** reason we are wrapping it in another promise is to abstract out the response.data.items portion and to show how promises work.
+You could easily instead do `return axios.get(API_URL), {params})` and then in your app remember to use videos.data.items.
+Please do not needlessly wrap promises in promises unless there is a reason to do so.*

 🔥__WARNING__ 🔥
 In this example you are asked to push your YouTube API key to GitHub.
 While this is not a major concern in today's SA as this is a readonly key.
 Later, when we use private keys server side, you'll learn how to keep them out of your code.
 Since there is not much you can do to protect a key on the frontend once it is in memory on the webpage, the only secure way to deal with private keys is to proxy any requests through your own server.